Mahmoud-Emad/Gridcli/README.md

 - **List VMs**: List all deployed virtual machines.
 - **Get VM**: Retrieve details of a specific VM.
 - **Delete VM**: Remove a deployed VM from the grid.
+- **Additional Node Filtering Options**: Filter nodes based on CPU, memory, or other attributes.

 ---